Le0xFF/VoidLinuxInstaller/README.md

 ### Final partitioning result

-Following the script, at the very end your drive will end up being like the following:
+Following the script, at the very end your drive will end up being like the following, if you choose LVM:

 ``` bash
 /dev/nvme0n1                               259:0    0 953,9G  0 disk